 Iglu Flagstaff Gardens is located at 7 Batman St, West Melbourne VIC 3003, Australia.
-This student accommodation in Melbourne offers non-ensuite and studio apartments.
+This Melbourne student accommodation offers non-ensuite and studio apartments.
 The Monash University Law Chambers is 5 minutes away by car, and Danford College is an 8-minute walk away.
-Iglu Flagstaff Gardens provides a comfortable and practical home for students.

-Iglu Flagstaff Gardens student accommodation offers a range of room types for students seeking a comfortable and modern living experience.
-Options include Premium Single Bedroom – 2 Share, Single Bedroom – 2 Share Apt, Standard Studio Apartment, Single Studio Apartment, and Premium Studio Apartment.
-Each room of this student housing in Melbourne features essential amenities like a lockable door, a double or single bed, and a desk.
-There’s also an HD television with Apple TV.
-Additional comforts include built-in storage, a full-length mirror, and air conditioning for a pleasant stay in this affordable student accommodation Melbourne.
+Iglu Flagstaff Gardens student accommodation is providing a wide array of room options for students who want to live in a comfortable and up, to, date environment.
+Some of the choices are Premium Single Bedroom 2 Share, Single Bedroom 2 Share Apt, Standard Studio Apartment, Single Studio Apartment, and Premium Studio Apartment.
+Each of the rooms in this student housing in Melbourne is equipped with a lockable door, a double or single bed, and a study desk.
+Moreover, there is an HD television with Apple TV.

 Iglu Flagstaff Gardens student accommodation is in West Melbourne.
-Students at this accommodation near University of Melbourne can easily access several bus stops nearby.
-This includes the Spencer St/Dudley St and the Jeffcott St/Spencer St bus stop.
-Train travellers will love that Flagstaff and Melbourne Central stations are close by.
-This makes travelling around Melbourne easy.
+Students at this accommodation near University of Melbourne can easily access several bus stops, including the Spencer St/Dudley St and the Jeffcott St/Spencer St bus stops.
+Train travelers have Flagstaff and Melbourne Central stations.
 You can also catch a tram at the Spencer St/La Trobe St #1 and Spencer St/La Trobe St tram stops.
 Iglu Flagstaff Gardens student accommodation makes it easy and efficient for residents to get around West Melbourne.

 Explore the property through a virtual walkthrough and discover a variety of in house amenities all at highly affordable rents.